Can There Be a Silver Lining Around

 Other husbands, for a variety of reasons, are less sensitive to the pain they have caused but are well aware of the havoc they have caused.
 They, too, have no thought of divorce and are also willing to seek out professional help and do what they can to help, but perhaps with less enthusiasm.
 No two cases are the same.

-End of Section 1: The Hurt and Pain of Infidelity
+End of Article 1: The Hurt and Pain of Infidelity

-Click here for Section 2 "An Infidelity to a Marriage Is Like an Earthquake to a House"
+Click here for Article 2 "An Infidelity to a Marriage Is Like an Earthquake to a House"

 Back to Top of Page